Florida Divorce and Family Law Attorneys

 While child support is usually determined by Florida state guidelines, property distribution, alimony, and child custody are often hotly contested.
 In some cases, it is possible for couples to reach a settlement through mediation or negotiation, while it is necessary to go to trial in other cases.
 At the Martin Law Firm, our Cape Coral divorce lawyers can help you settle when possible or provide aggressive representation at trial when necessary.
 In either of these situations, enlisting the representation of a family law attorney is an important step to take in protecting your interests.
 Our firm treats its clients like family, tailoring our representation to their personal needs and goals.

 Dissolution of Marriage: P.E.A.C.E

-In Florida family law attorneys use the P.E.A.C.E. acronym to guide them in analysing and presenting their case to the court and the judge also uses this acronym to assist in reaching a ruling in divorce cases.
+In Florida, family law attorneys use the P.E.A.C.E. acronym to guide them in analyzing and presenting their case to the court.
+The judge also uses this acronym to assist in reaching a ruling in divorce cases.

 The letters in the P.E.A.C.E. acronym stand for the following:

 Parental responsibility and time-sharing of minor children is the first and most crucial issue for the family law judge to determine.
 The court will determine the nature of parental responsibility for the minor child and establish a time-sharing schedule.
 There is a presumption in Florida for shared parental responsibility which begins with the premise that the parties will continue to work together to make decisions in the best interest of the children.
 The minor child’s best interest guides the court in reaching its decision, and we require our clients to use this to guide their goals in our representation.
 The Court will then craft a timesharing schedule that fits the unique needs of every family.

 The assets and liabilities of the marital estate are divided equitably by the court.
 While equitable distribution can mean an equal division of the marital estate, sometimes factors are present where unequal distribution of the assets and liabilities of the marriage is more fair or equitable.